desarrolla2/RSSClientBundle/README.md

 ### In your controller

-Retrieve the service and fetch the content
+Retrieve the service and fetch the content.

 ``` php
 <?php